 Loans and grants to cover tuition fees and maintenance

 Tuition fees have to be paid for postgraduate ITT courses and the amount of these will vary depending on the course and institution.
 Home and EU students on full-time and part-time courses may be eligible for a loan to cover tuition fees.
 If you have a student loan from 2012 or later and take out a further loan for your teacher training, you'll only start repaying when your salary exceeds £25,000.
 The same threshold applies if you have no previous student loans and take out one for your teacher training course.

 Home students may also be able to apply for a student maintenance loan to help with accommodation and living costs.

 Other support is available for certain groups of students, for example, students with disabilities and students with dependent children.
 If you're in financial hardship, you may also be eligible for help from your university.
 The student services department will be able to advise you about the support available.

-The DfE have announced details of a pilot programme for reimbursing the student loan repayments made by some teachers in the first ten years after they gain qualified teacher status, with the intention of improving recruitment and retention is areas where this is most challenging.
+The DfE have announced details of a pilot programme for reimbursing the student loan repayments made by teachers of languages and science (biology, chemistry, physics and computing) in the first ten years after they gain qualified teacher status.
+The intention of improving recruitment and retention is areas where this is most challenging.
 Details of the scheme and a list of the full criteria are available online.

 Funding for early years initial teacher training